birkenkrahe/dsc101/faq.md

 source).
 But you don't need it and it has a "lock-in" effect.
 I e.g. use **Emacs + ESS + Org-mode** instead, but I also would not recommend it for beginners.

+<sup><a id="fn.2" href="#fnr.2">2</a></sup> Actually, Emacs is written in a dialect of Lisp, EmacsLisp
+(Elisp), and it is also the language in which Emacs can be customized, which is one of its greatest advantages (it's a totally extensible editor - unlike all the other IDEs and GUI-tools that you use).
+[Elisp is easy to learn](https://www.emacswiki.org/emacs/LearnEmacsLisp).